andy-guttridge/tails-up/README.md

 - A 'Register' section, which provides the user with a form to complete to register their interest in adopting a cat.
 The form has required text/email fields requesting basic personal information (first name, last name and email address) and some radio buttons enabling the user to express some basic preferences about the sort of cat they are looking for and the home environment.
 The form also contains an optional field allowing the user to enter the names of any cats currently up for adoption if they are specifically interested in these.
 - A 'Further information' section featuring an embedded Cat Society video providing some basic information for potential cat adopters.
 - A footer with links to social media.
+- A 404 error page to reassure the user with a page that clearly belongs to the Tails-Up website and provides links to return to the main site.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.